-Competency Learning Outcomes 1 2 Learning how to LL1 : Plan, monitor, and evaluate your own learning (that is, demonstrate metacognition skills). x learn LL2 : Develop and practice active learning strategies for studying alone and in groups. x LL3: Identify university resources and gain access to support.
-With practice, students LL4 : Identify and participate in discipline-related activities outside of the classroom. x develop from novice to , , , , , , , , , , , , , , , , , , , , - expert learners.
+Competency Learning Outcomes 2 Learning how to learn LL1: Plan, monitor, and evaluate your own learning (that is, demonstrate metacognition skills). x With practice, students LL2: Develop and practice active learning strategies for studying alone and in groups. x develop from novice to LL3: Identify university resources and gain access to support. x expert learners.
+LL4: Identify and participate in discipline-related activities outside of the classroom. x 1